axcosilw/project2/README.md

 # new project

-this project was created from. loacal system i have wrote this code
+this project was created from. local system